20 Minute Workout: Series background

 "Aerobicise" is also the name of the original 1982 pilot episode of 20 Minute Workout.

 Scenes from the show are visible on televisions in some scenes of 1984's Friday the 13th: The Final Chapter, Beat Street, Sesame Street Presents: Follow That Bird and the 1994 Luc Besson film Leon: The Professional.
+Additionally, some original music tracks from the 1983 album were used on the US version of the television game show The Price Is Right in the mid-1980s.